Picture of STG Divorce Law

 However, Illinois law has a peculiarity which is again, somewhat unkind to fathers: once a Denial of Paternity form has been signed, the mother and biological father must complete the VAP.
 If they do not, or if they do and then decide to rescind it, the husband or ex-husband is once again legally responsible for support of the child.
 It has been alleged that this places an undue burden on husbands, but so far no amendment to the law has been proposed.

-A Paternity Lawyer Can Help
+A Paternity Lawyer in Illinois Can Help